What are the initial procedures for providing CPR for your pets?

 Just like humans, animals also need medical assessment and care.
 There may be some modifications with the administration of the aid due to biological differences, but the goal is the same.
 CPR provides manual circulation of oxygenated blood from the heart to the brain and back to the heart – similar to the CPR done to humans where the results could be fatal if it is not administered within mere seconds from the cardiac or respiratory failure.

-If you want to learn how you can save your beloved pets in case of emergencies, signing up for a CPR certification or even an online CPR certification can equip you with the necessary skills.
+If you want to learn how you can save your beloved pets in case of emergencies, signing up for a CPR first aid online certification can equip you with the necessary skills.